Occupation of a Building Before Issue of Code Compliance

 - building work is being done.

-This allows your building, or parts of your building, to be used in the interim under certain conditions.
+This allows your building, or parts of your building, to be used in the interim under certain conditions - see our information on certificates of public use for more details.